 Risk factors for gastric ulceration include older age, current use of corticosteroids, bleeding problems, or a history of gastric ulceration.
 These individuals should likely not use NSAIDs.
 The use of a proton pump inhibitor or misoprostol reduces the risk of gastric ulceration with the use of NSAIDs.

-Another option for those with risk for gastric ulceration is the use of celecoxib.
+Another option for those with risk for gastric ulceration is using celecoxib.
 Celecoxib is the only available selective inhibitor of cyclooxygenase (COX) -2.
 COX-2 inhibitors are less likely to lead to gastric irritation.
-In those at very high risk for gastrointestinal bleeding a COX-2 agent along with a proton pump inhibitor can be used.
-Monitoring for and eradication of Helicobacter pylori reduces the risk of NSAID induced gastrointestinal injury.
+In those at very high risk for gastrointestinal bleeding, a COX-2 agent along with a proton pump inhibitor can be used.
+Monitoring for and eradicating Helicobacter pylori reduces the risk of NSAID-induced gastrointestinal injury.

-NSAIDs have the potential to cause nephrotoxicity because they inhibit prostaglandin synthesis which is associated with vasoconstriction of the afferent arteriole in the kidney and may lead to renal impairment.
-When compared to traditional NSAIDS, celecoxib has a lower risk of GI bleeding.27
+NSAIDs can potentially cause nephrotoxicity because they inhibit prostaglandin synthesis, which is associated with vasoconstriction of the afferent arteriole in the kidney and may lead to renal impairment.
+Compared to traditional NSAIDS, celecoxib has a lower risk of GI bleeding (Shin, 2018).

 NSAIDs are associated with cardiovascular complications.
-They interfere with the cardio protective effect of aspirin28, elevate blood pressure and may precipitate or aggravate heart failure.
+They interfere with the cardioprotective effect of aspirin (Gladding et al., 2008), elevate blood pressure and may precipitate or aggravate heart failure.
 NSAIDs also may amplify the risk of clotting and need to be used cautiously in those with a history of venous thrombosis.
 They should also be avoided in those with thrombocytopenia.

-Generally, NSAIDs are equally effective29, but if one agent is ineffective another NSAID may be effective as there is individual variation in response to different NSAIDs.
-One study showed that diclofenac 150 mg/day was the most effective NSAID in managing pain and improving function.30
+Generally, NSAIDs are equally effective (Roelofs et al., 2014), but if one agent is ineffective, another NSAID may be effective as there is individual variation in response to different NSAIDs.
+One study showed that 150 mg/day of diclofenac was the most effective NSAID in managing pain and improving function (Da Costa et al., 2017).

-Topical NSAIDs may be used especially if the disease is localized to one area.
+Topical NSAIDs may be used, especially if the disease is localized to one area.
 Topical agents are associated with a significantly less adverse event profile than systemic agents.
-In the United States, diclofenac sodium topical gel and diclofenac sodium topical solution are available for the management of osteoarthritis.
+In the United States, diclofenac sodium topical gel and diclofenac sodium topical solution is available to manage osteoarthritis.

 Other topical agents can provide significant relief for patients with OA.
 Capsaicin (Zostrix) decreases the neurotransmitter called substance P, which is involved in the transmission of pain.
 Capsaicin is applied three to four times a day.
 It takes Capsaicin a few weeks before it provides significant pain relief.
 Hands should be washed after contact with the substance.

-Another topical agent sometimes used for the treatment of localized pain is the lidocaine patch.
-This is not approved by the Food and Drug Administration for use in OA but is often used.
-It is a small patch applied to the skin around the painful joint wore for no more than 12 hours a day.
+Another topical agent sometimes used to treat localized pain is the lidocaine patch.
+This patch is not approved by the Food and Drug Administration for use in OA but is often used.
+It is a small patch applied to the skin around the painful joint and worn for no more than 12 hours daily.

 Hydroxychloroquine is theorized to reduce synovitis and possibly help patients with hand arthritis.
-While it may be helpful in some individuals, research does not show it significantly improves symptoms in hand arthritis.12
+While it may be helpful in some individuals, research does not show it significantly improves symptoms of hand arthritis (John Hopkins, 2018).

-Tramadol (e.g., Ultram®, Ultram® ER) is dosed 50-100 mg every 4-6 hours for the immediate release form and 100 mg daily for the extended release form.
-For individuals suffering from chronic arthritic pain, the immediate release is initiated at 25 mg in the morning and increased by 25-50 mg per day every three days.
+Tramadol (e.g., Ultram®, Ultram® ER) is dosed 50-100 mg every 4-6 hours for the immediate release form and 100 mg daily for the extended-release form.
+For individuals suffering from chronic arthritic pain, the immediate release is initiated at 25 mg in the morning and increased by 25-50 mg daily every three days.
 The maximum dose for the immediate release form is 400 mg per day.
-The extended-release form is started at 100 mg once a day and increased by 100 mg every five days with a maximum dose of 300 mg per day.
+The extended-release form starts at 100 mg once a day and increases by 100 mg every five days with a maximum dose of 300 mg daily.
 Side effects include constipation, dizziness, nausea, vomiting, euphoria, headache, itching, agitation, somnolence, hallucinations, and anxiety.

 Tramadol interacts with narcotic medications and many antidepressants.
-For those with moderate to severe renal insufficiency or severe liver insufficiency, it should be used carefully.
+It should be used carefully for those with moderate to severe renal insufficiency or severe liver insufficiency.
 Tramadol lowers the seizure threshold and should, therefore, be used cautiously in those with a history of seizures.
 Caution must be used with tramadol as it has abuse potential.

 Narcotic medicines are used when pain cannot be controlled by other means.
-When used they should only be used on a time-limited basis in those with disabling symptoms and/or severe pain that have not responded to other treatment modalities.
-Prior to starting opioid therapy, it is important to determine the effect the pain is having on the patient's life, including functional ability and psychological impact.
+They should only be used on a time-limited basis in those with disabling symptoms or severe pain that have not responded to other treatment modalities.
+Before starting opioid therapy, it is important to determine the effect the pain has on the patient's life, including functional ability and psychological impact.
 Narcotics are more powerful pain medications but have side effects.
 Narcotics have the potential side effects of sedation, respiratory depression, dizziness, falls, constipation, addiction and dependence.
-Narcotics medications include codeine, hydrocodone, hydromorphone, oxycodone, fentanyl, and morphine.
+Narcotic medications include codeine, hydrocodone, hydromorphone, oxycodone, fentanyl, and morphine.